microsoft/resilient-ecommerce-reference-app/README.md

 The API serves as the backbone for the **Cart** and **Order** services of an e-commerce platform, handling critical business operations such as adding items to the shopping cart, managing cart contents, and processing customer orders.
 To ensure **high availability** and reliability, the API leverages several cloud-native patterns and techniques.

 One of the core techniques used is the **retry pattern** for interacting with **Azure SQL** and **Azure Cache for Redis**.
-In cloud environments, transient failures---such as brief network interruptions or service throttling---are common, especially when services scale dynamically.
+In cloud environments, transient failures (such as brief network interruptions or service throttling) are common, especially when services scale dynamically.
 The retry pattern is crucial to mitigate these failures by automatically retrying operations that fail due to temporary issues.
 For example, if a connection to Azure SQL or Redis is interrupted, the API will retry the operation after a short delay, ensuring that it doesn\'t result in a permanent failure or data inconsistency.
 This retry mechanism significantly improves the resilience of the API, ensuring that the platform continues to function smoothly even in the face of transient issues.

 The API also implements **idempotency** for critical operations, such as processing orders, ensuring that if a request is retried multiple times, it will produce the same result.
 This is essential to avoid issues like duplicate orders or overcharging customers, which can occur if the same operation is mistakenly processed more than once.
 By assigning unique identifiers to each transaction and checking for duplicates, it guarantees that repeated requests do not affect the outcome, preserving data integrity and customer trust.

 To provide detailed insights into the API\'s behavior and performance, it enriches its logging by incorporating **infrastructure-level data** such as the pod, node, and **Azure Application Gateway instance ID**.
 These enriched logs are stored in **Azure Log Analytics**, allowing for comprehensive monitoring and troubleshooting.
 Combined with **Container Insights** and **ingress logs from AKS**, this logging strategy enables detailed step-by-step reconstruction of the request lifecycle, making it easier to trace issues and understand system behavior.
 This level of logging and observability ensures that not only is the API resilient, but also that its performance can be monitored and optimized at every stage of a request's journey.

-Browse the [API readme file](./doc/API.md) for more details on the available operations.
+Browse the [API readme file](doc/API.md) for more details on the available operations.

 ### Networking architecture